Adarsh Hegde, the joint MD of Allcargo Logistics, gives us a peek into his day-to-day life and explains why he enjoys working in the logistics sector

 Q How does a typical workday for you look like?

-A I travel a lot and business trips take up to 10 to 15 days in a month sometimes.
+Answer: I travel a lot and business trips take up to 10 to 15 days in a month sometimes.
 When I'm home in Mumbai, I'm up by 7 am and try to put in an hour of walking or jogging along the Carter Road in Bandra.
 I'm in office between 10 to 10.30 am.
 Lunchtime is flexible depending on the day's schedule.
 I leave office normally between 8 pm to 9 pm, and then catch up on the news or sports channel before going to bed around midnight.

 Q Which countries do you travel to frequently?
 Can you share an interesting travel anecdote?

-A The world today has shrunk to a global village.
+Answer: The world today has shrunk to a global village.
 I remember back in 1994, I was travelling with my colleague in Europe.
 We landed in Brussels and drove to a small town in Netherlands.
 We were both tired and hungry.
 As soon as we reached our destination, the first thing we did was to enter the only restaurant we saw open.
 The menu was in Dutch, so my colleague asked the server to get something in chicken, like a curry and rice.
 The server seemed to have understood and readily nodded his head.
 When we started eating, my colleague immediately said this does not taste like chicken.
 We called the server to clarify about the dish, but he could not understand us.
 Finally, I pointed to the dish and made clucking sounds trying to imitate a chicken.
 He immediately responded by making quacking sounds to tell us that it was duck!
 My colleague was stunned, but I couldn't stop laughing.

 Q How do you unwind to end your day?
 Any particular hobbies or interests that help you balance the stress of work?

-A Both my daughters are studying outside of Mumbai, and staying on campus.
+Answer: Both my daughters are studying outside of Mumbai, and staying on campus.
 I try to speak to them every day, from where ever I am, and it helps me to unwind.
 I also love watching cricket, whether it's a rerun or a live game.

 I love reading but my reading time has come down due to lack of time.
 These days I am inclined towards Indian fiction, such as Chetan Bhagat, where the style is light and relates to our day to day life.